The last time I made these pancakes, I used up my homemade ricotta cheese. Check out my easy recipe for cheesemaking at home!

 How to Make Ricotta Hotcakes

-Even though these lemon pancakes have a couple of extra ingredients, they are still your standard pancake.
+Even though these lemon ricotta hotcakes have a couple of extra ingredients, they are still your standard pancake.
 Mix your dry ingredients together first: flour, baking powder and sugar.
 Then mix in your egg, cheese, lemon juice and vanilla.
 Lastly, fold in the poppy seeds and lemon zest.

 Making pancakes is quite simple and luckily does not require much skill.